omarashzeinhom/agshield-adult-gambling-websites-shield./README.md

 -------------------------------------------------
 #Make sure to run this is power shell not in CMD

-1. Download the zip file from the top right button

-2. Extract the contents of the folder using a file extractor like 7zip/winrar
+1. Download & Extract Block-Illegal-Websites folder

-3. Copy the No-MAS Folder Into the Desktop . from the No-MAS-Master folder after extracting.
+2. Copy the Block-Illegal-Websites folder Into the Desktop .

-3. Go into the No-MAS Folder At Desktop.
+3. Go into the Block-Illegal-Websites Folder At Desktop.

 4. Press Windows + x.

 5. Choose Windows PowerShell (Admin).

-6. Drag the NO-MAS.bat file into PowerShell (Admin)
+6. Drag the biw.bat file into PowerShell (Admin)

 7. Press Enter & Enjoy :D !!!.